ISE-Neutrino/dapr-workflow-java-money-transfer/README.md

         2.1.1.
 Multiple tasks are performed via Workflow Activities called by the Dapr client such as Notification, Approval, Creation.
         2.1.2.
 A validation if the amount is valid for creating an account (greater than zero) is performed.
     2.2.
 Transfer workflow starts
         2.2.1.
-Multiple tasks are performed via Workflow Activities called by the DAPR client such as Notification, Fraud Detection, Transfer.
+Multiple tasks are performed via Workflow Activities called by the Dapr client such as Notification, Fraud Detection, Transfer.
         2.2.2.
 It checks if `Sender` and `Receiver` exists, checks if `Sender` has enough funds and performs the actual transfer.
 3. Public API can be used to check the account balances or the status of a transfer request.